GoogleChromeLabs/psi/README.md

 $ psi http://www.html5rocks.com --nokey --strategy=mobile
 ```

 ## Getting PSI into your build

 A sample [Gulp](https://github.com/addyosmani/psi-gulp-sample) project using PSI is available.

-If you use Grunt, [grunt-pagespeed](https://github.com/jrcryer/grunt-pagespeed) is a task that offers similar PageSpeed reporting options.
+If you use Grunt, [grunt-pagespeed](https://github.com/jrcryer/grunt-pagespeed) is a task by James Cryer that uses PSI under the hood.

 ## License